imagej/imagej.github.io/pages/Fiji%2FDownloads.md

 # Installation

-%Replace% AvoidProgramFiles %Replace%
+{% include avoidprogramfiles %} {% include sidebox-right title='Packages

-{% capture includecontent %} Packages for Debian / Ubuntu
+for Debian / Ubuntu' float='right' text='

 We used to offer Debian packages of Fiji.
 Unfortunately, for a variety of reasons, we are withdrawing support for these packages until such